madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 + 1)}} \right\rfloor$ is the desired maximum.

 The leftist heap has the _leftist property_.
-In short, the shortest path from any node to a `Leaf` must be the right-most one.
+In short, the shortest path from any node to a `Leaf`{.haskell} must be the right-most one.
 Since each subtree in a leftist heap is also a leftist heap, the rank of any left child is at least as big as that of the right, hence the name.

 How can we refine the earlier calculation about the maximum rank for leftist heaps?
-The distance between the root and the right-most `Leaf` is at most
-$\left\lfloor{\lg{(N + 1)}} \right\rfloor$, if the leftist heap has $N$ elements
-in it.
-This is the critical information we'll use to derive the complexity of the `merge` operation.
+The distance between the root and the right-most `Leaf`{.haskell} is at most $\left\lfloor{\lg{(N + 1)}} \right\rfloor$, if the leftist heap has $N$ elements in it.
+This is the critical information we'll use to derive the complexity of the `merge`{.haskell} operation.

 Accessing the rank is handy, so let's create a typeclass for it.